domoeleven/Atlantis-University/README.md

 # Atlantis-University
-Homepage for a fictional university
+This is a homepage for a fictional university!